 The following year's race threw up another title fight, after a tragic season which meant the contenders would not have been the same as those predicted at the outset.
-Williams had again one driver in the fight, though this time it was in the form of Keke Rosberg, drafted in when Jones walked away from the sport.
-McLaren's John Watson was the other to still be in the title hunt, albeit always felt more of an outside shot.
+Williams again had one driver in the fight, though this time it was in the form of Keke Rosberg, drafted in when Jones walked away from the sport.
+McLaren's John Watson was the other driver still in the title hunt, albeit always as more of an outside shot.

 After two years of poor crowds and with the high rollers not arriving in mass numbers as predicted, the finances didn't look good for the Caesar's Palace bosses, so a parting of the ways with F1 was perhaps mutually agreeable.
 The grand prix circus departed for the likes of Dallas, Detroit and Phoenix - all equally questionable as street circuits go - before finally settling at Indianapolis and Circuit of the Americas in recent times.